 - Insurance Costs: Comprehensive insurance coverage is crucial in the car subscription arena.
 Premiums can be significant, depending on fleet size and vehicle types, affecting the overall cost structure.

-Subscription Platform and Technology Costs: Digitizing the Drive
+Subscription Platform, Technology, and Insurance Costs: Digitizing the Drive

 In today's tech-driven world, the backbone of a car subscription service is its digital platform.
 From customer interface to backend operations, technology intertwines with every aspect.
 Initial technology setup, which includes software development or platform integration, can be capital-intensive.
 Yet, its benefits, such as automation, scalability, and efficiency, justify the investment.
 However, businesses must also allocate funds for regular software updates, maintenance, and potential scaling needs.